 Hynes, John B., 1897-1970

-John Bernard Hynes was the son of Irish immigrants, born in the South End of Boston on September 22, 1897.
+A self-made man, John B. Hynes early charted his road to success.
+He went straight from grammar school to work as an office boy with the telephone company.
 After service in the Air Corps in World War I, he began his city employment as a Health Department clerk.
 He went to the Auditing Department and then as chief clerk in Mayor Curley's office.
 He went to law school nights and won a law degree from Suffolk University in 1927.
-Two years later he became assistant city clerk and after service in World War II as a lieutenant colonel, became city clerk in 1945.
+Two years later he became assistant city clerk, and after service in World War II as a lieutenant colonel, became a city clerk in 1945.

 Found in 31 Collections and/or Records: